okteto/blog-proposals/deploying-a-django-app-on-okteto.md

         )
         level = models.SmallIntegerField(choices=LEVEL_CHOICES, db_index=True, default=READ_ONLY)

-Authorization on the API will be based user’s level.
+Authorization on the API will be based on the user’s level property.
 Only `Owner` users can have access to all views.

 Next, you need a `users/serializers.py` file to serialize, and deserialize responses and request for our users and signing up.